 Despite the disadvantages that I had to overcome, I graduated with honors from nursing school, and I now have more than eight years of experience as a nurse, the last three in critical care.
-I have obtained specialty certifications in Critical Care and Cardiac Medicine and taken a graduate-level course in preparation for applying to return to Nursing School and complete a DNP program.
+I have obtained specialty certifications in Critical Care and Cardiac Medicine and taken a graduate-level course in preparation for applying to return to Nursing School and completing a DNP program.
 I shadowed a Certified Registered Nurse Anesthetist for eight hours to get a more in-depth look at the role of a nurse anesthetist.
 I witnessed the professionalism of the nurse anesthetist and how they were highly respected.
-I also was intrigued by the many skills and the ability to provide safe, holistic, yet autonomous care.
+I was also intrigued by the many skills and the ability to provide safe, holistic, autonomous care.
 My shadowing experience solidified my decision to pursue a career in Nurse Anesthesia.
 I have also attended nurse anesthesia professional conferences, including The Diversity CRNA Information Session and Lab Simulation in Fort Worth, Texas, and a Diversity CRNA virtual boot camp.

-I am experienced at intubating, anesthesia equipment checking and operation, and the insertion of central lines.
-I crave a total immersion experience in this area of nursing, including enhanced recovery after surgery (ERAS) and opioid-free and sparing approaches to anesthesia with hopes of improving outcomes in high-risk populations.
+I am experienced in intubating, anesthesia equipment checking and operation, and the insertion of central lines.
+I crave a total immersion experience in this area of nursing, including enhanced recovery after surgery (ERAS) and opioid-free and sparing approaches to anesthesia with the hopes of improving outcomes in high-risk populations.
 I look forward to going abroad on medical missions to support surgeons, particularly in the wake of a disaster in a Spanish-speaking part of the world.

 Thank you for considering my application to Nurse Anesthesia at XXXX.